alexchaucs/alexchaucs.github.io/README.md

-# alexchaucs.github.io
+# Alex Chau github
-Personal repository of all data science projects
+This will be a personal repository of all data science projects